kuzzleio/documentation-old/src/validation-reference/validators/index.md

 }
 ```

-Translates to the following DSL query:
+Translates to the following Koncorde query:

 ```json
 {